-Almost half of the best global universities are located in the U.S., according to U.S. News and World Report.
-From undergraduate studies to PhD-level programs, universities in the U.S. offer top-ranked academic opportunities across all disciplines.
+Almost half of the best global universities are located in the USA, according to U.S. News & World Report.
+From undergraduate studies to PhD-level programs, universities in the US offer top-ranked academic opportunities across all disciplines.

-Flexibility and variety Thanks to a broad-based liberal arts curriculum to skills-based programs geared toward employment, you can find a school in the U.S. that fits your learning style and objectives.
-You will also find obscure minors and programs of study in the U.S., such as Oceanography & Coastal Science at Louisiana State University.
+2. Flexibility and variety Thanks to a broad-based liberal arts curriculum to skills-based programs geared toward employment, you can find a school in the US that fits your learning style and objectives.
+You will also find obscure minors and programs of study in the US, such as Oceanography & Coastal Science at Louisiana State University.

-Learning from industry leaders Many classes at U.S. universities are considered active learning environments and are taught by professors with years of experience working in their respective fields.
+3. Learning from industry leaders Many classes at US universities are considered active learning environments and are taught by professors with years of experience working in their respective fields.

 Support for International Students

-International student services office Counselors and support staff at the international student services office are experts at helping international students navigate university life.
+4. International student services office Counselors and support staff at the international student services office are experts at helping international students navigate university life.
 When you enroll at a Shorelight partner university, you get access to a suite of support services and additional programs.
 Our advisors help you understand the application process, handle visa questions, and help find you housing.
-After you’ve arrived on campus, they can guide you through orientation, class registration, and help you access services and support.
+After you’ve arrived on campus, they can guide you through orientation, class registration, and help you with tutoring services and other academic support.

-Career support International students can work on campus, get internships with businesses off-campus, and hold research and training positions as graduate students.
-International-friendly studies programs—like Shorelight’s Career Accelerator program—have career counselors experienced in helping study abroad students find work that meets visa requirements.
+5. Career support International students can work on campus, get internships with businesses off-campus, and hold research and training positions as graduate students.
+International-friendly studies programs—like Shorelight’s exclusive Career Accelerator Program—have career counselors experienced in helping study abroad students find your first internship and work experience positions that meet your visa requirements.

 Global Campus Life

-Cultural diversity Studies programs in the U.S. focus on cultural diversity, bringing together students from around the globe.
+7. Cultural diversity Studies programs in the US focus on cultural diversity, bringing together students from around the globe.
 At a university in the United States, you will have the opportunity to learn new languages, meet new friends, and experience new cultures, all while earning your degree.